-Students are expected to observe all Pacifica policies and policies of the APPIC, CAPIC, or other accrediting body.
+Students are expected to observe all Pacifica policies.
 Students are responsible for demonstrating readiness for internship and to have internship sites approved prior to interviewing.
 Failure to observe administrative tasks as outlined above may result in delays or missed opportunities.